haoxiangsnr/Masking-and-Inpainting/README.md

 # Masking and Inpainting

-_A two-stage speech enhancement approach for low SNR and non-stationary noise_
+_A two-stage speech enhancement approach for low SNR and non-stationary noise._

 Submited to ICASSP 2020.